cameraui/docs/cameras/protocols.md

 rtsp://username:password@192.168.1.123:554/path
 ```

-The path after the address is specific to your camera, so check its manual or app for the exact RTSP URL.
+The path after the address is camera-specific; the camera's manual or app has it.
 Many cameras offer a main (high-resolution) and a sub (low-resolution) stream; you can add each as a separate [source](/cameras/add-camera#sources-and-roles).

 ## Other common protocols